 CRM processes and marketing campaigns are just two examples of dynamic systems that are characterized by feedback loops between different process steps.
 By means of the tools of business dynamics such processes can be modelled.
 Simulations of complex systems allow the analysis and optimization of business processes, marketing campaigns, and organizations.

+The course Service Analytics [2595501] has been added to the module.

-The course Business Dynamics [2540531] is offered from this winter term on every winter term.
-The course Social Network Analysis in CRM [2540518] is offered during the summer term only.
+The course Social Network Analysis in CRM [2540518] is currently not offered.

 Module: Electronic Markets [IW4BWLISM2]